Nico-Rab/Java-Photo-Application/README.md

 This application was developed during my internship at Stellantis as a practical tool to assist in the visualization and organization of industrial material samples.

 In the automotive industry, each material sample is associated with a codified color and grain reference.
-The tool simplifies the manual process of renaming and cropping photographic samples by allowing fast, keyboard-driven input and high-resolution cropping.
-It was specifically designed to improve the workflow for reviewing and cataloging visual standards within the internal sample information in Excel.
+The tool simplifies the manual process of renaming and cropping photographic samples by allowing fast, keyboard-driven input and cropping.
+It was specifically designed to improve the workflow for reviewing and cataloging visual standards within the internal sample databases.

 ### ⚙️ How It Works